 The Tar Baby said nothing.
 Brer Fox laid low and grinned an evil grin.

 Brer Rabbit tried again.
 “And how are you feeling this fine day?”

-The Tar Baby, she said nothing.
+The Tar Baby, it said nothing.
 Brer Fox grinned an evil grin and lay low in the bushes.

 Brer Rabbit frowned.
 This strange creature was not very polite.
 It was beginning to make him mad.